ndjinga/CoreFlows/README.md

 - `make`
 - `make install`

-By default, CDMATH will compile a new sequential installation of PETSc.
-If an installation of PETSc (version 3.4 or later) is already available in the system, it is possible to save time by first setting the environment variables PETSC_DIR and PETSC_ARCH to the appropriate values as can be found in petscconf.h, and then running the above cmake command.
+By default, [CDMATH-Toolbox](https://github.com/ndjinga/CDMATH) will compile a new sequential installation of [PETSC](https://www.mcs.anl.gov/petsc/).
+If an installation of [PETSC](https://www.mcs.anl.gov/petsc/) (version 3.4 or later) is already available in the system, it is possible to save time by first setting the environment variables PETSC_DIR and PETSC_ARCH to the appropriate values as can be found in petscconf.h, and then running the above cmake command.

 Download and compilation of CoreFlows
 ---------------------------------------------